jayleetx/thesisdown_test/README.md

 the LaTeX reference created will break because of this.
 So avoid naming chunks with underscores if you’re referencing tables this way.

+### Pound signs

+Note that the pound sign (\#) does multiple things in the document.
+In a code chunk or the YAML header, the pound sign will comment out a line so it is not evaluated.
+In a plain-text section, the pound sign denotes a line as a Markdown header.

 ### Why does my file take so long to knit?

 The short answer is that your actual code probably takes a while to run.